 Section 4.
-Pay Increases upon Reclassification, Promotion, Acting Capacity, Lead Worker, Bilingual Situations
+Pay Increases Upon Reclassification, Promotion, Acting Capacity, Lead Worker, Bilingual Situations

-The College's method of determining the minimum increase that will be given to an employee, following a reclassification, promotion, acting capacity, lead worker status or in bilingual pay situations will be consistent across the Exempt, Non-Exempt, and Sworn Police Officer MOUs.
+The College's method of determining the minimum increase that will be given to an employee, following a reclassification, promotion, acting capacity, lead worker status or bilingual pay situation will be consistent across the Exempt, Non Exempt, and Sworn Police Officer MOUs.